noes14155/Telegrambot-with-GPT/README.md

 ℹ️ Note: The Hugging Face token is only required for image captioning.

+### Image generation is currentky not working as imaginepy API is down.
+I am looking for an aternative.
+Open to suggestions.

 ✨ Features:

 - Supports OCR with Tesseract in addition to [salesforce blip image captioning.](https://huggingface.co/Salesforce/blip-image-captioning-large)